wyankai/Assignment-1/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for notice and album was copied from the [The Official Red Velvet Website](http://redvelvet.smtown.com/)
+- The text for the profile(band) was copied from [kprofiles website](https://kprofiles.com/red-velvet-members-profile/)
 ### Media
 - https://www.soompi.com/article/1370932wpp/red-velvet-ups-excitement-for-comeback-with-eerie-teasers